 - 4.1 The Head of School informs the College Office about the nomination for the Convener by 1 November for December diets and 15 January for later diets.
 The College appoints the Convener. - In the following College of Medicine and Veterinary Medicine (CMVM) programmes: MBChB the Director of UG Learning and Teaching nominates the Convener; Oral Health Sciences the Director of the Postgraduate Dental Institute nominates the Convener. - 4.3 For combined (formerly joint) degrees the "owning" Head of School liaises with other relevant Heads of School.
 In the case of any disagreement on the appointment of a Convener of a combined Board of Examiners, the Convener is nominated by the relevant Heads of College or their nominee. - 4.4 Programme Directors and Course Organisers are not the Convener of the Board of Examiners for their programmes or courses.
 This is to ensure appropriate separation of roles.
-If the Convener is also a Course Organiser, formal chairing of the Board of Examiners is delegated to another member of the Board for discussion of that course. - 4.5 Undergraduate Progression Boards Policy and Special Circumstances Policy: www.docs.sasg.ed.ac.uk/AcademicServices/Policies/UG Progression Boards.pdf www.docs.sasg.ed.ac.uk/AcademicServices/Policies/Special Circumstances.pdf
+If the Convener is also a Course Organiser, formal chairing of the Board of Examiners is delegated to another member of the Board for discussion of that course. - 4.5 Undergraduate Progression Boards Policy and Special Circumstances Policy: www.ed.ac.uk/files/atoms/files/atoms/files/special_circumstances.pdf